TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Text/Index.rst

     :Data type: positive integer / :ref:`stdWrap <stdwrap>`

-    Sets the maximum width in pixels, the :ref:`text <gifbuilder-text-text>` must be.
-Reduces the :ref:`font size <gifbuilder-text-fontSize>`, if the text does not fit within this width.
+    Sets the maximum width in pixels, the :t3-gifbuilder-text:`text` must be.
+Reduces the :t3-gifbuilder-text:`fontSize`, if the text does not fit within this width.

-    Does not support setting alternative font sizes in :ref:`splitRendering <gifbuilder-text-splitRendering>` options.
+    Does not support setting alternative font sizes in :t3-gifbuilder-text:`splitRendering` options.

 ..  _gifbuilder-text-niceText: